huggingface/local-gemma/README.md

 local-gemma-2
 ```

-Alternatively, you can request an output by passing the prompt, such as
+Alternatively, you can request an output by passing the prompt, such as:

 ```sh
 local-gemma-2 What is the capital of France?